RxLaboratory/Ramses/src-docs/docs/components/addons/maya.md

 - You may need to restart *Maya* again so that the *Ramses* shelf is loaded.

+## Known Issues

+There's an issue with the Maya *Batch Render* method where any module adding its own shelf prevents the *Batch Render* to be processed (as [explained here](https://forums.autodesk.com/t5/maya-forum/maya-shelf-path-in-module-file-prevents-batch-render-from/td-p/9394129){target="_blank"}).

+There are several workarounds:

+- Use a command line for batch rendering: `"C:\Program Files\Autodesk\Maya2023\bin\Render.exe" -proj "S:\path\to\file.mb"`
+- Or use a plugin [like this one](https://www.stormhyde.com/batch-script-generator).
+- Or move the Ramses `shelves` folder (and all other shelves from other module) from the folder where the module is installed to this folder: `C:\Users\UserName\Documents\maya\2023\prefs\shelves`

 ## Features

 All features of the *Ramses add-on* are available through the new shelf.
 They are also registered as *Mel* and *Python* *Maya* commands.
 All these features are detailed in the next sections.